-If you wish to schedule maintenance, service or to order parts, you should notify your local Authorized Newmar Service Center to set up an appointment.
-If you are unsure of the location of the closest Authorized Service Center, see the listing in this manual.
+If you wish to schedule maintenance work, service work, or order parts you should notify your local authorized Newmar Service Center to set up an appointment.
+If you are unsure of the location of your closest authorized Newmar Service Center, see the listing in the manual.

 You may also write to:

+Newmar Corporation

+Warranty Department

-Newmar Corporation Warranty Department P.O.
-Box 30 Nappanee, IN 46550-0030
+P.O.
+Box 30

+Nappanee, IN 46550-0030